azuline/rose/README.md

 # Features

-**Virtual Filesystem:**

-- Read audio files and cover art
-- Modify audio files and cover art
+Rosé allows you to interact with and script against your music library through a virtual filesystem and through a CLI.
+A concise list of the features provided by the two interfaces is:

-- Filter releases by album artist, genre, label, and "new"-ness
+- Filter your music by artist, genre, label, and "new"-ness
-- Browse and edit collages and playlists
+- Create collages of releases and playlists of tracks
-- Group artist aliases together
+- Group artist aliases together under a primary artist
-- Toggle release "new"-ness
+- Flag and unflag release "new"-ness
-- Whitelist/blacklist entries in the artist, genre, and label views
+- White/black-list entries in the artist, genre, and label views

-**Command Line:**

-- Collage and playlist management
-- Toggle release "new"-ness
 - Edit release metadata as a text file
+- Define and store rules for bulk updating metadata
 - Import metadata and cover art from third-party sources
-- Extract embedded cover art to a file
+- Extract embedded cover art to an external file
-- Automatically update metadata via patterns and rules
-- Create "singles" from tracks (even if currently tagged as part of an album)
+- Extract "phony" single releases from EPs/Albums/etc
-- Watch the source directory and auto-update the cache on file modification
+- Refresh the read cache automatically on metadata changes
-- Print library metadata as JSON

-**General:**

-- Support for `.mp3`, `.m4a`, `.ogg` (vorbis), `.opus`, and `.flac` audio files.
+- Support for `.mp3`, `.m4a`, `.ogg` (vorbis), `.opus`, and `.flac` files
+- Support for multiple artist, label, and genre tags.

 # Is Rosé For You?